Objectives should be clear and specific

 How can your team members see if they’re doing their job right when they have no intel on the progress they’re making?
 Whether it’s a specialized OKR tool or an excel sheet, everyone in the company should have access to a dashboard or spreadsheet that is regularly updated and displays the progress the company is making towards achieving their Objectives and Key Results.

-Don’t only give access to the department’s OKRs or.
+Don’t only give access to the department’s OKRs or you’ll risk building a team of silos.
 Instead, make sure everyone’s OKRs are accessible and on full display for the whole company to see.
 This encourages teamwork, and also helps each department realize that even though each department has a different function, all of their OKRs are trying to achieve one end result, and that’s the company’s main vision or goal.

 Rigorously review your OKRs

 OKRs shouldn’t be left alone until the end of the year or even half-way through the year.
 Each department’s OKRs—as well as the company’s—should be reviewed on at least a quarterly basis.

 Reviewing and refining your OKRs regularly will help you and team members to never lose sight of your main objectives, and it also helps keep things in perspective.
 If you notice that one key result is a little too “easy” to achieve, then you change that into one that is more challenging.
 If you notice that one of your key results aren’t really serving your company’s objectives, then you refine it so that it aligns with the company’s goals.

 Let your teams call the shots for once

 You may be the boss, but that doesn’t necessarily mean you have to be “bossy.”
 Ordering your team members around and telling them what to do may seem like the right thing to do, but if you want to empower your teams and foster creativity, then you have to let them do their job.